 When should your business consider Real-Time Data Integration System?

 On the other end of the stick, real-time data movement focuses on the speed that data is processed and ensures that information is always up-to-date.
 Speed has become critical to businesses especially if you want to have an edge over your competitors.
-This approach to data movement as part of a broader data integration solution is often used by businesses that schedule shippings since they need to have up-to-date information on inventory.
+This data movement approach is often used by businesses that schedule shippings since they need to have up-to-date information on inventory.

-For example, if you are running a home decor business, you need to know when you are running low or have completely run out of inventory so that your customers do not order products that are out of stock.
-This kind of valuable information needs to be up-to-date in order to prevent order and shipping delays and to promote a positive customer experience.
+For example, if you are running a home decor business, you need to know when you are running low or have completely run out of inventory.
+This will prevent that your customers order products that are out of stock.
+This kind of valuable information needs to be up-to-date to prevent order and shipping delays and to promote a positive customer experience.
 Using real-time processing can give you an edge over your competitors, depending on your business’ specific needs, as your customers are given actual real-time updates on their orders rather than outdated information.